'Umbrella' protesters face charges one day after new Hong Kong leader selected

 Professor Chan Kin-man, one of the organizers of the Occupy Central protests -- a civil disobedience campaign and precursor to the Umbrella Movement -- told CNN that he and two other organizers, Benny Tai and Reverend Chu Yiu-ming, were facing charges of public nuisance and incitement to public nuisance.

 "It is a deliberate decision of the government to prosecute us right now," Chan said.
-"They didn't want it to effect the election campaign of Carrie Lam."
+"They didn't want it to affect the election campaign of Carrie Lam."

 He said the move to charge protesters "sent a strong signal that the government is going to continue a hardline approach dealing with the civil society."